gideonsimpson/BasicMD.jl/README.md

 [LAMMPS](https://lammps.sandia.gov/) or [OpenMM](http://openmm.org/)

 # Overview
 This module has been significantly reorganized to better take advantage of multiple dispatch.
+The older versions are still available in `deprecated.jl` as a part of the module `OldJuBasicMD`, if needed.

 ## Sampling
 Each sampler is first initialized as
 ```